 Though unexhausted chill might hit Nyingchi in March now and then, Nyingchi has become a sea of peach blossoms.
 The beautiful peach blossoms and the snow-capped Namjagbarwa in distance form fascinating scenery in Nyingchi.
 Looking at a distance, it appears that snowy mountains are embracing huge layers of pink clouds.

 It becomes warmer in April and May at most areas of Tibet and Tibet gradually turns into the peak tourism season.
 The number of tourists travelling to Tibet keeps increasing since the beginning of April.
-Tour Tibet in April and May regarded as the best time for mountaineering enthusiasts to conquer Mt.
+April and May are regarded as the best time for mountaineering enthusiasts to conquer Mt.
 Everest.
-Flocks of climbers with different colors gather at the Everest Base Camp, turning the base camp into a small UN.
-For tourists, it is also a great time to visit Everest as you get a chance to witness several brave climbers as well as enjoy a close view of the world highest peak.
-Safa Dawa Festival 2014 is the most popular festival in these two mornths.
+Flocks of climbers with different colors gather at Everest Base Camp, turning the base camp into a small UN.
+For tourists, it is also a great time to visit Everest as you will get a chance to witness those brave climbers as well as enjoy a close view of the world highest peak.

 Two main festivals in June 2014 are held in Shigatse, one is Gyantse Horse Racing Festival and another is Tashilhunpo Festival, thus Shigatse is the highlights of this month. in another hand, the weather is fine without large amount of rainfall.
 Grasslands gradually turn green and herdsmen begin to move to the grasslands to start a new year’s work.
 If driving though the grasslands, you can see flocks of sheep or yaks dotting the green land.
 June is a wonderful time to visit the Heavenly Lake Namtso and the Nyainqentanglha Range north of Lhasa.
 The warm weather also offers a best chance to trek in Tibet.
 No wonder, the number of tourists to Tibet starts increasing rapidly.